 Constantly review it and update it for new information.
 Remember to beware of excess pessimism as much as unfounded optimism.
 Always keep it rolling three months forward.
 It is just as important to manage cash flow on the way back to recovery.
 Of course it should not take an emergency for a business to prepare a cash flow forecast.
 It should always be a key part of effective business management.

 Pilot GO advisors have one goal – to help you grow your business with confidence.
-Our team of specialist advisors will help you streamline and automate tasks while giving you access to business insights and real-time data to make better business decisions.
+Our team of specialist advisors will help you streamline and automate tasks while giving you access to business insights and real-time data to make strategic business decisions.

 If you need help, or simply want to discuss cash flow forecasting, please contact Adam Trew or your Pilot advisor on 07 3023 1300.